vicmoh/man-pages/github.md

 - `find . -name .DS_Store -print0 | xargs -0 git rm -f --ignore-unmatch`
 - git commit and push once done.

+Show what will be removing from .gitignore:
+- `git clean -xdn`
+To remove all that is shown:
+- `git clean -xdn`

 # Branches

 List all branches exist on remote repo.